Frequently Asked Questions

 Who is a good candidate for home birth?

 I closely follow the guidelines set in the Idaho State Laws regarding out of hospital midwives, those can be found here.
-Out of hospital birth is a safe option for low risk, overall healthy families that fall within my scope of normal practice.
+Out of hospital birth is a safe option for low risk, overall healthy families that fall within our scope of normal practice.

 Do I need to see an OBGYN if I am planning a home birth?